 2. The Makhani Sauce

 To start, melt 2 tablespoons of butter or ghee in a large pan or pot.
-While the butter melts, crush 4-5 cardamom pods with a mortar and pestle or the flat of knife and remove the black seeds.
+While the butter melts, crush 4-5 green cardamom pods with a mortar and pestle or the flat of knife and remove the black seeds.
 Toss the green shells or save for a cup of chai.

 Lower the stove to a low to medium heat and allow the spices and tomatoes to simmer until it thickens and darkens significantly.
 While it simmers - let's cook the chicken.